Tobi0322/CDTM-Backend-Course/tutorial/0-Setup.md

 2. Check whether you can run python from the terminal.
 Open CMD and type ```python --version```.
 If you get an error message be sure to add python to your PATH.
 Close CMD and run it 'as administrator'.
 Type the following command: ```setx /M PATH "%PATH%;C:\Python27"```.
 Close CMD and open it again.
 You should now be able to run python from command line.
 3. Next make sure pip, a package manager for python packages was installed properly.
 From the command line run ```pip --version```.
 If you get an error restart CMD as administrator and run ```setx /M PATH "%PATH%;C:\Python27\Scripts"```.
 Reopen CMD and it should work.

 **NOTE:** Working with CMD or Powershell on Windows can be quite cumbersome at times.
 There is a nice console emulator for Windows called 'cmder' that brings bash syntax to windows.
 I recommend using it instead of CMD.
-Just install the latest release from http://cmder.net/ and add it to your PATH as well ``setx /M PATH "%PATH%;`C:\Program Files\cmder"```.
+Just install the latest release from http://cmder.net/ and add it to your PATH as well ```setx /M PATH "%PATH%;`C:\Program Files\cmder"```.

 ### 1.4 Flask
 Now you should be able to install flask, a microframework for web-development by running ```pip install flask```.
 Verify it by launching the python interactive shell (run ```python```) and type ```import flask```.
 You are good to go, if there is no error message.

+### 1.5 Git
+Git is a  *Version Control System'  used for software development.
+It's  a bit like Dropbox, only that files get synchronised only if you say so explicitly and you can easily revert to any previously synchronised state of a file.
+More on this later.

+1. Install the latest stable release from https://git-scm.com/download/win and verify the installation by running ```git --version```.
+If you get an error open CDM as administratotr and run ```setx /M PATH "%PATH%;`C:\Program Files\Git\cmd"```.
+Restart CMD and run ```git --version``` again.
+2. Register an account on https://github.com/ and add your email (the same you registered with) to you local git installation. ```git config --global user.email "your@email.com"```.
+(Replace *your@email.com*)
+3. Fork this repository (button in the  upper right).
+4. Clone your repository running ```git clone https://github.com/[YourGithubHandle]/CDTM-Backend-Course.git```.
+(Replace *[YourGithubHandle]*)

 ## 2 MacOS